This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Aveeno Active Naturals Daily Moisturizing Lotion

 - Nivea Express Hydration Body Lotion

 - Gold Bond Ultimate Healing Skin Therapy Lotion

 - Vaseline Total Moisture Conditioning Body Lotion

 - Suave Advanced Therapy Body Lotion

 I recently added body oils to my dry skin moisturizer routine!
-Here’s how to hydrate severely dry skin + the best body oil for dry skin issues.
+Here are the best body oils for dry skin.

 Since Dial Yogurt Vanilla Honey Body Wash was featured in the same magazine as the dry skin moisturizers, I decided to try a new shower soap too.

-NOTE: I tried to find the Bamboo Body Sponge shown in the magazine article as well.
-The article says it’s available at Walgreens — but the 2 Walgreens in my area don’t carry it.
-I am thinking about trying this Charcoal Body Sponge.
+I tried to find the Bamboo Body Sponge shown in the magazine article as well.
+The article says it’s available at Walgreens — but the two Walgreens in my area don’t carry it.
+I am thinking about trying these Charcoal Body Sponges.